-- Group leader not being aware of where everyone is up to.
+- Leader not being aware of where everyone is up to.

 - Group members being at different levels of development which results in members giving advice and not receiving any.

-- Lack of commitment from other members (i.e. they don't turn up to the live call and opt to watch the recording).
+- Members not turning up to the live call and opting to watch the recording.